teemulatti/inflation/README.md

 Licence
 -------

-Copyright (c) 2016-2018 WELLEVO Teemu Lätti teemu.latti@wellevo.com
+Copyright (c) 2016-2018 CUPLA SOFTWARE Teemu Lätti teemu.latti@cupla.net

 You are free to use this javascript library for commercial and non-commercial use